 According to a recent report, abortions increased by nine percent in the state of Kansas in 2020, ending a 20-year downward trend.

 The preliminary report from the Kansas Department of Health and Environment (KDHE) attributed the increase to out-of-state patients, who accounted for nearly 52% (3,901) of women seeking abortions.
 In all, abortions rose to 7,542, an increase of 626.
-The report indicates that women from nearby Texas and Oklahoma accounted for a majority of those, with 456 being from out-of-state.
+The report indicates that women from Missouri accounted for a majority of those at 3,641, while nearby Texas and Oklahoma out-of-state residents accounted for 556.

 In April, the governor of Oklahoma signed three pro-life laws including a heartbeat bill, as Live Action News reported.
 Similarly, the 87th Legislative Session in Texas passed a number of pro-life laws, most notably the Heartbeat Act signed into law last month, which Texas Right to Life called “the strongest pro-life bill to ever reach the Texas House floor.”
 As Live Action News noted, the Heartbeat Act not only outlaws abortions when a heartbeat is detectable but also uniquely allows private citizens to sue doctors who commit such abortions.